huggingface/transformers/docs/source/serialization.rst

     Quantization support requires ONNX Runtime >= 1.4.0

 .. note::
-    When exporting quantized model you will end up with two different ONNX models.
-The one specified at the end of the above command will contains the original ONNX model storing `float32` weights and a second one, with ``-quantized`` suffix.
+    When exporting quantized model you will end up with two different ONNX files.
+The one specified at the end of the above command will contain the original ONNX model storing `float32` weights.
+    The second one, with ``-quantized`` suffix, will hold the quantized parameters.

 TorchScript
 =======================================